Ezward/diyduckie/README.md

     *   [amazon sparkfun](https://rads.stackoverflow.com/amzn/click/com/B07PV1S8HX)
     *   [aliexpress generic](https://www.aliexpress.com/item/1005001803735348.html)
 *   D-shaft N20 Encoder motors x 2
+    *   Any RPM between 40RPM and 75RPM would work well.
+You want to take note of the gear ratio between the motor shaft and the output shaft (mine was 150:1) and the number of encoder pulse per revolution (mine was 7) so you can calculate pulses per rotation of the output shaft.
+Those should be included with that motor's data sheet.
+In my case PPR of output shaft is 7 * 150 = 1050 PPR.
     *   [amazon](https://www.amazon.com/Reduction-Multiple-Replacement-Velocity-Measurement/dp/B08DKJT2XF/ref=pd_sbs_4)
     *   [aliexpress](https://www.aliexpress.com/item/4000830235298.html)
 *   D-hole rubber wheel x 2